mooit-artist/Mrs-Violet-Noire/README.md

 - Lasting impact and re-readability

 ## 📚 Reading Statistics & Discovery

-### Current Reading Challenge
-Join Mrs. Noire in reading **100 mysteries in 2025**—from classic whodunits to cutting-edge psychological thrillers.

 ### By the Numbers
 - **500+** mysteries reviewed since 2003